smend5464/md-t01/README.md

 # md-t01
-## Markdown Samples

-Sample of markdown that can be used as a reference
+Samples of markdown that can be used as a reference